Project Update – May 2017

 IMG_0360

-This is a summary of the projects currently being undertaken by La Mariposa and Asociacion Tierra – if you would like to donate, please go to our main website and scroll down the homepage to the Mas Mariposas ”Donate” button.
+This is a summary of the projects currently being undertaken by La Mariposa – if you would like to donate, please go to our main website and scroll down the homepage to the Mas Mariposas ”Donate” button.

 There are six categories of projects, although they don’t have rigid boundaries since we try and be as holistic as possible.
 Please note that the core project of La Mariposa (and indeed the reason for our existence) is to assist the local community through providing as much sustainable employment as possible, using the income earned through the Spanish school and eco hotel.
 There were 10 employees when we opened, there are now around 70 though not all full time.
 The projects listed below not only provide help in the way described but also through providing additional employment.
 As we say in our Responsible Tourism policy – we aim to “Maximize employment…teachers, guides, admin, kitchen, cleaning, building maintenance and construction, gardens, animal care, project staff.
 We do not pay high wages to a select few but pay above minimum wages to as many workers as possible, thus assisting as many local families as possible”.